Ircama/osm-carto-tutorials/pages/36_tile-server-ubuntu.md

 ### Google Maps API

-OpenStreetMap tiles can be presented within Google Maps API v3 through the following [example](http://harrywood.co.uk/maps/examples/google-maps/apiv3.view.html), where you need to change *your-server-ip* with the actual IP address of the previously installed map server:
+OpenStreetMap tiles can be presented through Google Maps API v3 basing on the following [example](http://harrywood.co.uk/maps/examples/google-maps/apiv3.view.html), where you need to change *your-server-ip* with the actual IP address of the previously installed map server:

 ```html
 <!DOCTYPE html>